GPU-accelerated Effective Hamiltonian Calculator: Conclusion

 \section{Conclusion}

 Our Python package, qCH\textsubscript{eff}, implements numerical techniques for effective Hamiltonian calculations.
 For time-independent problems where only a fraction of the total eigenvalues are required, an iterative SWT technique like NPAD can be more efficient than full-blown numerical diagonalization, because we can strategically select Givens rotations such that few iterations are required.
-This technique is especially useful when the system has a block-diagonal like structure.Givens rotations are roughly 15x faster on GPU using the CuPy library.
+This technique is especially useful when the system has a block-diagonal like structure.
+Givens rotations are roughly 15x faster on GPU using the CuPy library.
 To the best of our knowledge, ours is the first publicly available implementations of NPAD.

 For problems involving rapid time-dependence, the Magnus expansion can be used to obtain effective time-independent Hamiltonians which are equivalent to the effect of the original Hamiltonian over one Magnus interval.
 Another advantage over conventional numerical integration techniques is that the Magnus expansion for the Hamiltonian is Hermitian at every order.
 Even at the lowest order, the Magnus expansion is far more accurate than the popular RWA method, which breaks down for strong drives.
-We have shown how the Magnus expansion-based approach is more favourable in both accuracy and runtime when compared to QuTiP's numerical integration subroutines when the control signals are rapidly varying.
-Magnus time evolution is up to 300x faster on GPU compared to CPU.
+We have shown how the Magnus expansion-based approach is more favourable in both accuracy and runtime when compared to QuTiP's numerical integration subroutines with rapidly-varying control signals.
+Magnus time-evolution is up to 300x faster on GPU compared to CPU.
 Magnus (GPU) is also up to 42x faster than exact numerical integration on the CPU for the same final state error.
 Furthermore, the Magnus expansion returns the effective time-independent Hamiltonian and the corresponding propagator for each interval, allowing us to directly interpret the action of our control drives.